Top 10 Science Questions

 That's a good question, like why do we exist...

-Yes, because we all are made up of tiny atoms.
+Yes, because we are all made up of tiny atoms.

 Well, due to a race called humans.